mastodon/documentation/Using-Mastodon/User-guide.md

 Adding a [content warning](User-guide.md#content-warnings) to your toot forces any media attached to it to be hidden, but you can also use the Hide Media button to hide images without adding a content warning.

 You can also attach video files or GIF animations to toots.
-However, there is a 4MB file size limit for these files and videos must be in .webm or .mp4 format.
+However, there is an 8MB file size limit for these files and videos must be in .webm or .mp4 format.

 #### Following Other Users